A Garage Becomes Living Space in a Southampton Home

 Refacing the kitchen cabinets

 “The contractor and I talked through options and figured out how we could come closest to getting all three within my budget.
 Kitchens are expensive but I wouldn’t need to change the layout.”
 The homeowner also couldn’t afford to replace all the cabinets.
 Instead, she painted the lower portion in a darker gray, which masked the door’s oak grain.
 She refaced the uppers and purchased new doors to change up the style slightly.
 They went from an arched to a simple raised panel that visually connects with the those below the counter.
 Hard-to-reach cabinets above the refrigerator were eliminated.
 All the upper cabinets were painted white, which made the space seem larger.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The existing brown kitchen floor tile was removed and red oak was installed to be consistent with the rest of the house, all stained in a honey hue.
 New hardware also refreshed the cabinet doors.
 The contractor also swapped out outdated tile for a feature mosaic under the range hood, and white subway tile on the remaining backsplash.
 New stainless steel appliances replaced a white refrigerator and dishwasher, as well as a black range, for a cohesive contemporary look.
 The room also received a new pull-down faucet, sink, and quartz countertop.